23.2 Cargo Command-Line Interface

 cargo miri

-runs Miri, an interpreter that can detect undefined behavior in Rust (e.g., out-of-bounds memory access):
+runs Miri, an interpreter that detects undefined behavior in Rust (e.g., out-of-bounds memory access):

 cargo miri

 Miri is especially valuable for debugging unsafe code.
-It may require installation:
+You may need to install it first:

 rustup component add miri